aliciag92/time-series-analysis/README.md

 - Summarize performance, interpret, and document results.

 #### 5. Deliver
--
+- The previous cycle model performs with an average temperature error of 1.68 degrees Celsius.
+- This would be the best performing model moving forward for predicting average temperature and average temperature uncertainity for Texas

 ****

 ### Recreating Project
-- To reproduce this project, download [wrangle.py](https://github.com/aliciag92/time-series-analysis/blob/main/wrangle.py) and [forecasting-temp-report.ipynb](https://github.com/aliciag92/time-series-analysis/blob/main/forecasting-temp-report.ipynb) in your working directory and follow the steps from the pipeline process above.
+- To reproduce this project, download dataset from Kaggle, [wrangle.py](https://github.com/aliciag92/time-series-analysis/blob/main/wrangle.py) and [forecasting-temp-report.ipynb](https://github.com/aliciag92/time-series-analysis/blob/main/forecasting-temp-report.ipynb) in your working directory and follow the steps from the pipeline process above.
 - You can always obtain more features, or remove the ones you do not want, do your own exploring, modeling, and evaluating to deliver any new information.

 ****